SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | ----------- | -----------: |
 > | **📏 Self** |  **🎯 Self** |
 >
-> **Effect:** Until the start of their next turn, the glutton has a double edge on strikes, and strikes made against them gain an edge
+> **Effect:** Until the start of their next turn, the glutton has a double edge on strikes, and strikes made against them gain an edge.

 > ❗️ **Spiteful Retort (1 Malice)**
 >